What is Project Management?

 Prospective students should have little trouble finding colleges and universities offering a project management program in the United States.
 Those interested in pursuing employment in Maryland, however, may want to give preference to institutions located within the state.
 Enrolling with these schools can often be beneficial as they offer geographically relevant curriculums.
 Additionally, those enrolled are likely to benefit from the established relationships these institutions have with nearby companies and organizations when applying for internships and professional employment.

-Working as project management professionals will require some level of higher education.
+Working as a project management professional will require some level of higher education.
 Many colleges and universities offer this major, with programs available at the associate, bachelor’s, master’s, and doctorate levels that offer project management courses and specializations.
 While employment opportunities are available for graduates at every level, some degree types provide better prospects than others.
 In general, those with advanced degrees have the best professional opportunities in the field and are likely to have the highest earning potential after taking pertinent core courses and electives from a regionally accredited institution.

 Online Associate Degree in Project Management (AS)